Tessa’s Recipe Rundown

 The oven is valuable real estate in my kitchen this time of year.
 The last thing you want is to do any more mental time and temperature calculations trying to figure out just how you’ll cook everything, in what order, and at what time.

-I truly love this No Bake Pumpkin Mousse Pie and I hope you will too!
+I truly love this No Bake Pumpkin Mousse Pie and I hope your family will too!

 How to Make No Bake Pumpkin Mousse Pie